RaphaelVicini/MedSeg/upsampling.md

 - Upscaled images will be named incorporating both the label number used and the SeriesUID of the original image, following this pattern: `CroppedUp-Label_1-From_SeriesUID`.

 - The images produced post-upsampling users can either employ the MedSeg tool to segment and potentially create a model specifically for the upscaled images.

+## Run the Upsampling

+To initiate the upsampling process, users simply need to double-click on the image.
+If the mask is categorized as "upsampling", the upscaling will automatically commence.
+After a few seconds, the upscaled images will be generated.